simbadSid/creedandbear_test/README.md

 make;
 ```

-Building the project results in generating the __bin/testOrdersManager__ executable file.
+Building the project results in generating the following executable file:
-This file benchmarks the different implemented algorithm using different quantity of orders.
+* __bin/main_ordersManager__: benchmarks the different implemented algorithm using different quantity of orders.
+This executable only prints the execution time.
+* __bin/main_ordersManager_verbose__: